Azhagaana Ponnuthan: Production

-The film was launched in 2006 and was finished in 2009 due to delay.
+The film was launched in 2006 and was finished in 2009 due to production delays.
 Namitha refused to star halfway through the film.
 After Thiru filed a complaint at the Producers' Council, it was decided that Namitha should complete the film.

 Soundtrack

 The music was composed by Sundar C. Babu.
 Namitha received flak for not participating in the audio release.